From BR Bullpen

 Searle saw little time in the summer of 2013 with Daytona (2-3, 5.67 in 8 G) and the AZL Cubs (4 R in 5 2/3 IP) and was let go by Chicago.
 With Brisbane, he was 3-4 with a 2.78 ERA in 2013-2014 and walked only 7 in 55 innings.
 He tied Craig Anderson for 6th in the ABL with 50 strikeouts.
 He then excelled when the Los Angeles Dodgers visited Australia in early 2014 (5 K, 1 H in 3 IP).

 Picked up by the independent Grand Prairie AirHogs, he was 5-9 with a 4.39 ERA in 2014.
 He tied for 4th in the American Association in losses.
 He was 3-4 with a save and a 4.28 ERA for Brisbane in the 2014-2015 ABL but led the ABL with 69 whiffs in 61 innings, four more Ks than runner-up Morgan Coombs.
-He played for the Ishikawa MillionStars in Japan's Shikoku Island League in 2015.
+He played for the Ishikawa MillionStars in Japan's Shikoku Island League in 2015, going 8-7 with a 1.99 ERA and a league-leading 113 strikeouts.

 He was absolutely dominant in the 2015-2016 ABL, going 5-2 with 17 saves and a 0.40 ERA in 31 games pitched, with a 0.78 WHIP and 54 strikeouts in 45 innings after moving to the Adelaide bullpen.
 He easily led the ABL in ERA (.95 over Alex Balog), tied for 7th in wins, led in saves (6 over Kody Kerski) and was 9th in strikeouts (between Wayne Lundgren and Steven Chambers).
 He broke Matt Williams' three-year-old ABL save record of 15.